Blow-up dynamics for $L^2$-critical fractional Schr\"odinger equations

 \begin{proposition}[Geometrical decomposition] Let $u(t)$ be a solution to \eqref{CP} satisfying the conditions mentioned in Theorem \ref{MT1}.
 Then there exist five $C^1$ functions on $[0,T)$: $\lambda(t)$, $x(t)$, $b(t)$, $v(t)$, $\gamma(t)$ such that the following holds true: \begin{enumerate} \item Geometrical decomposition: for all $t\in[0,T)$

-where $W_{b,v}$ is the nonlinear blow-up profile \footnote{Here we use the normal notation of complex valued functions instead of the vector form introduced in Section \ref{S1}.} constructed in Proposition \ref{P1}. \item Orthogonality conditions: for all $t\in[0,T)$
+where $W_{b,v}$ is the nonlinear blow-up profile \footnote{Here we use the usual notation of complex valued functions instead of the vector form introduced in Section \ref{S1}.} constructed in Proposition \ref{P1}. \item Orthogonality conditions: for all $t\in[0,T)$